test-What Are Probiotics? And Why Do I Need Probiotics?

 What Are Probiotics?

-Put simply, probiotics are “friendly” live bacteria and yeasts that line your digestive tract.
+Put simply, probiotics are beneficial bacteria and yeasts that line your digestive tract.
 The documented definition of probiotics, according to the Food & Agriculture Organizations of the United Nations (FAO) and the World Health Organization (WHO) is “live microorganisms, that when administered in adequate amounts, confer a health benefit on the host.”1 The word probiotic actually translates to “for life”–combining the Latin preposition “pro,” which means “for” with the Greek word “biotic,” which means “life.”2

 “Probiotics” is an umbrella term for all the different beneficial bacteria, but each strain or type of bacteria offers unique benefits.
 As a whole, probiotics provide vital support for your overall health.
 Most people tend to think of bacteria negatively, but probiotics are the opposite.
 Our bodies have a symbiotic relationship with these microorganisms, meaning they work together to survive.
 Probiotics promote immune health, digestive health, brain health, emotional wellness and more.
 Good bacteria produce enzymes that help balance your digestive system and support your body’s ability to absorb nutrients.